escalate/my-smart-home/collections/ansible_collections/community/general/CONTRIBUTING.md

 Also, consider taking up a valuable, reviewed, but abandoned pull request which you could politely ask the original authors to complete yourself.

 * Try committing your changes with an informative but short commit message.
-* All commits of a pull request branch will be squashed into one commit at last.
-That does not mean you must have only one commit on your pull request, though!
+* Do not squash your commits and force-push to your branch if not needed.
+Reviews of your pull request are much easier with individual commits to comprehend the pull request history.
+All commits of your pull request branch will be squashed into one commit by GitHub upon merge.
-* Please try not to force-push if it is not needed, so reviewers and other users looking at your pull request later can see the pull request commit history.
 * Do not add merge commits to your PR.
 The bot will complain and you will have to rebase ([instructions for rebasing](https://docs.ansible.com/ansible/latest/dev_guide/developing_rebasing.html)) to remove them before your PR can be merged.
 To avoid that git automatically does merges during pulls, you can configure it to do rebases instead by running `git config pull.rebase true` inside the respository checkout.
+* Make sure your PR includes a [changelog fragment](https://docs.ansible.com/ansible/devel/community/development_process.html#changelogs-how-to).
+(You must not include a fragment for new modules or new plugins, except for test and filter plugins.
+Also you shouldn't include one for docs-only changes.
+If you're not sure, simply don't include one, we'll tell you whether one is needed or not :) )

 You can also read [our Quick-start development guide](https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst).